Clinics

 Fieldwork

-Students in the clinic will assist individuals, nonprofits, and other public-interest clients in addressing cutting-edge issues at the intersections of technology and free speech, privacy, surveillance, and transparency.
-Approximately one-half of the students will work with the supervisors of the clinic and the American Civil Liberties Union’s Speech, Privacy & Technology Project on issues or cases currently on the Project’s docket.
-Representative matters include:
+Approximately one-half of the students in the clinic will work with the teachers of the clinic and the American Civil Liberties Union’s Speech, Privacy & Technology Project on issues or cases currently on the Project’s docket.
+The other half will represent individuals, nonprofits, and other public interest clients on matters primarily focused on intellectual property.

 Seminar